Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Eileen P. Scully, “Prostitution as Privilege: The ‘American Girl’ of Treaty-Port Shanghai, 1860-1937,” *The International History Review* 20, no. 4 (December 1, 1998): 855–83.

+*There are no special elective reading categories today.
+Please prepare a handout with an overview of one of the secondary readings above.*

+**Further Reading**

 Bremner, G. Alex, and David P. Y. Lung.
 “Spaces of Exclusion: The Significance of Cultural Identity in the Formation of European Residential Districts in British Hong Kong, 1877 - 1904.” *Environment and Planning D: Society and Space 21*, no. 2 (2003): 223–52. doi:10.1068/d310.

-**Further Reading**

-Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt*
+Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt* (P)

 Shanghai's Lens on the New: [I](http://ocw.mit.edu/ans7870/21f/21f.027/dianshizhai/index.html), [II](http://ocw.mit.edu/ans7870/21f/21f.027/dianshizhai_02/index.html), [III](http://ocw.mit.edu/ans7870/21f/21f.027/dianshizhai_03/index.html)

-Bickers, Robert A., and American Council of Learned Societies.
-“Empire Made Me an Englishman Adrift in Shanghai.”
-ACLS Humanities E-Book, 2003.
+Bickers, Robert A., *Empire Made Me an Englishman Adrift in Shanghai* 2003.
+(P)

 Bickers, Robert, and Isabella Jackson, eds. *Treaty Ports in Modern China: Law, Land, and Power*.
 Routledge, 2015.

+Brunero, Donna, Stephanie Villalta Puig, eds. *Life in Treaty Port China and Japan* Singapore: Palgrave Macmillan, 2018.

 Djumena, Sascha T. *China’s Treaty Ports: Lessons for Today’s Special Economic Zones*.
 Techn.
 Univ., 1995.